Tomáš Zápotočný

-Tomáš Zápotočný (born 13 September 1980) is a retired Czech footballer, who lastly played for 1.
+Tomáš Zápotočný (born 13 September 1980) is a retired Czech footballer, who last played for 1.
 FK Příbram in the Czech National Football League.

 Football career

 He signed for Udinese in the January transfer window for an unconfirmed €500,000 bid.
 He arrived from Czech side Slovan Liberec, for whom he was the captain and won the 2006–07 player of the season award.
 He scored his first goal for the club in a 2–1 friendly win over Slovene football club NK Gorica.

 On 25 February 2007 he played his first Serie A match for Udinese against Parma.
 On 1 July 2008, he was sold to Turkish side Beşiktaş for €4.5 million, re-joining Tomáš Sivok.
 He signed a 3+1-year contract worth €750,000 per season.

 On 17 September 2013, Zápotočný joined Czech First League side FK Příbram, signing a three-year contract.

 International career

 Zápotočný played three times for his county's under-21 team.
 He currently has four caps for the senior Czech Republic side.